A combat casualty kit carries key items that help in immediate medical assistance for both combat and non-combat injuries.

-Combat Casualty Kit In Your Go Bag
+Combat Casualty Kit in Your Go Bag

 The difference now, was that many of these components were related to combat injuries and wounds.
 Remembering my experience as a young boy scout, I realized that I didn’t just need to “collect” these items, but I also needed to learn how to use them.

-Once I finished my active duty tour and became a civilian, I stored my combat casualty kits and relied mostly of standard first aid kits.
+Once I finished my active duty tour and became a civilian, I stored my combat casualty kits and relied mostly on standard first aid kits.
 I was busy working full time as well as maintaining a packed schedule of college courses.

 It felt as if I were picking up right where I left off!

 Since I had always devoted a vast amount of time to addressing my preparedness, I knew that it was time to take inventory of all my gear.
 It had been a few years since I looked at the contents of all my go bags, especially my primary rucksack.

 There was a time, not that long ago, that regular people, would look at the contents of my airport go bag and consider me a paranoid nut job.
-However, with all of the foreign and domestic terrorism occurring -on an almost continual basis… More people than ever are not only more accepting of my preparedness lifestyle, but they want in!
+However, with all of the foreign and domestic terrorism occurring on an almost continual basis, more people than ever are not only more accepting of my preparedness lifestyle, but they want in!

-We may look upon this need to be proactive with disgust and shame, thinking… Is this what the world has come to?!
+We may look upon this need to be proactive with disgust and shame, thinking, “Is this what the world has come to?!”

 Ultimately, It certainly doesn’t make the task of being prepared, any less important.

 I mentioned my Airport Go Bag a bit earlier.
-I want you to keep in mind that I put this kit together so that I can have it with me Anywhere!
-If it can pass inspection at various airports around the world, then I know that, I’m good to go, virtually anywhere.
+I want you to keep in mind that I put this kit together so that I can have it with me anywhere!
+If it can pass inspection at various airports around the world, then I know that I’m good to go virtually anywhere.
 When it comes to adding gear to my travel kit, I always have to keep rules and regulations in mind.

 Travel Rules seem to become more stringent with each passing day.

 When the situation allows, I carry as much gear as I can.
 But when I am restricted by travel and/ or security checkpoints, my list is much more selective.

 Here is a list of just a few of my Casualty/ First Aid Kit:

-1. (CAT) Combat Application Tourniquet:
+1. (CAT) Combat Application Tourniquet

 I keep two CAT’s with me in my go bag.
 Be sure to invest sufficient time in practicing with a CAT if you plan on carrying one or more.